 for more details.

 Each institution of higher education that received Federal Title IV Funds is required by the U.S. Department of Education to define and enforce standards of satisfactory academic progress.
-Satisfactory Academic Progress measures a student’s performance in the following three areas: cumulative completion rate, cumulative grade point average (GPA) and maximum time frame.
+Satisfactory Academic Progress measures a student's performance in the following three areas: cumulative completion rate, cumulative grade point average (GPA) and maximum time frame.
 The Financial Aid Office is responsible for ensuring that all students applying for or receiving federal, state of Colorado, or designated institutional financial aid funds are meeting these standards.
-To remain in good standing, students must complete 67% of their courses; maintain a 2.0 cumulative grade point average while progressing in an approved academic program.
+To remain in good standing, students must complete 67% of their courses; maintain a 2.0 cumulative grade point average, and successfully complete at least one class each semester enrolled, and have attempted less than 150% of their program's required credits, while progressing in an approved academic program.
 For detailed information, please visit our Satisfactory Academic Progress page

-A number of scholarships are available annually.
+A wide variety of scholarships are available annually.
 Visit our scholarships page

-The Veteran Services Office, on the first floor of the main campus, provides general information to students who are eligible for benefits under Veterans Administration (VA) Educational Programs.
-Courses offered by Arapahoe Community College, with certain exceptions, are approved for training of veterans and eligible dependents under Chapters 30, 31, 32, 33, 35 of Title 38 USC and Chapter 1606 and 1607 of Title 10 USC and VRAP.
+The Veteran Services Office, on the first floor of the main campus, provides general information to students who are eligible for benefits under Veterans A (VA) Educational Programs.
+Courses offered by Arapahoe Community College, with certain exceptions, are approved for training of veterans and eligible dependents under Chapters 30, 31, 32, 33, 35 of Title 38 USC and Chapter 1606 of Title 10 USC.
 Students who plan to utilize VA benefits while attending Arapahoe Community College should contact this office immediately and visit our veterans page

 .
 New applicants for any VA educational benefit should expect 6-8 weeks in processing time for initial claims.
 It is the responsibility of the student to notify the Veteran Services office at ACC of any changes to address, enrollment status (adds and drops), program of study (major, certificate, etc.) and any other information related to academic standing.
 Students studying at two or more institutions for the same period must coordinate veteran benefits between offices.
 Students must declare an approved major or certificate program in order to receive VA educational benefits.

-ACC has been approved for several education and training programs by the Colorado State Approving Agency for Veteran’s Education and Training (CSAA).
-The Veteran Services office helps veterans and eligible dependents apply for and maintain their VA educational benefits while attending ACC.
+ACC has been approved for several education and training programs.
+The Veteran Benefits office helps veterans and eligible dependents apply for and maintain their VA educational benefits while attending ACC.
 Completing the appropriate VA forms is the first step toward receiving benefits.
-The Veteran Services Office is located on the first floor, M1605, M1615 & M1630 on the Littleton campus or call 303.797.5934.
+The Veteran Benefits office is located on the first floor, M1605 and M1625 on the Littleton campus or call 303.797.5934.

 The Veterans Administration (VA) expects all students who receive VA educational benefits to make satisfactory progress and systematic advancement toward an educational objective or be liable for repayment to the VA.
 Satisfactory progress and regular class attendance in accordance with ACC policy is expected of all students receiving VA educational benefits.
 Students placed on academic suspension will have their VA educational benefits terminated.